 - Encourage a rich vocabulary: Try to make connections as your child is learning new words.
 If she asked for an apple with breakfast, you could ask her to tell you the names of some other fruits.
 For elementary school kids, you might want to suggest using synonyms and antonyms for word play activities, too!

 - Give them time to respond: After asking a question or while having a conversation, make sure your child has time to respond.
 It’s ok for them to take time practicing to form a complete thought.

-In the previous post, Articulation, we discussed some creative ideas to practice making target speech sounds during daily routines.
+In the previous post, Articulation on the Go!, we discussed some creative ideas to practice making target speech sounds during daily routines.
 When it comes to expressive language, there are just as many (if not more) possibilities for language experimentation-just get creative!
 I encourage you to help your little scientists explore their expressive abilities.